pcdshub/pcdsdevices/docs/source/upcoming_release_notes/833-mrco_motion.rst

 Features
 --------
--MRCO motion class for MRCO IP1 endstation in TMO.
+-
 Device Updates
 --------------
 - N/A

 New Devices
 -----------
-- MRCO motors:
--Gas Nozzle X, Y, Z
--Sample Paddle X, Y, Z
+-MRCO motion clas for MRCO IP1 endstation in TMO.

 Bugfixes
 --------